Run-of-the-river hydroelectricity: Concept

+Edison Sault Power Canal—run of the river, in Sault Ste.
+Marie, Michigan, US.

 The use of the term "run-of-the-river" for power projects varies around the world.
 Some may consider a project run-of-the-river if power is produced with no water storage, but limited storage is considered run-of-the-river by others.
 Developers may mislabel a project run-of-the-river to soothe public perception about its environmental or social effects.
 The European Network of Transmission System Operators for Electricity distinguishes run-of-the-river and pondage hydropower plants, which can hold enough water to allow generation for up to 24 hours (reservoir capacity / generating capacity ≤ 24 hours), from reservoir hydropower plants, which hold far more than 24 hours of generation without pumps.
 The Bureau of Indian Standards describes run-of-the-river hydroelectricity as:

 A power station utilizing the run of the river flows for generation of power with sufficient pondage for supplying water for meeting diurnal or weekly fluctuations of demand.
 In such stations, the normal course of the river is not materially altered.

 Many of the larger run-of-the-river projects have been designed to a scale and generating capacity rivaling some traditional hydroelectric dams.
-For example, the Beauharnois Hydroelectric Generating Station in Quebec is rated at 1,853 MW.
+For example, the Beauharnois Hydroelectric Generating Station in Quebec is rated at 1,853 MW (Megawatts).
 Some run-of-the-river projects are downstream of other dams and reservoirs.
 The reservoir was not built by the project but takes advantage of the water supplied by it.
 An example would be the 1995 1,436 MW La Grande-1 generating station.
 Previous upstream dams and reservoirs were part of the 1980s James Bay Project.

 There are also small and somewhat-mobile forms of a run-of-the-river power plants.
 One example is the so-called electricity buoy, a small floating hydroelectric power plant.
 Like most buoys, it is anchored to the ground, in this case in a river.
 The energy within the moving water propels a power generator and thereby creates electricity.
 Prototypes by commercial producers are generating power on the Middle Rhine river in Germany and on the Danube river in Austria.